 The first reports came as early as 1982: Shell knew, BP knew, they all knew ?
 (Bilderberg conferences have been addressing major global issues since 1954, started in the Netherlands and this year in Stockholm)

-Drill baby Drill, but around 2005, the first media came out that there had been reports (by Shell) since 1982 about how bad the pollution actually is.
+Drill baby Drill says USA today, but around 2005, the first media came out that there had been reports (by Shell) since 1982 about how bad the pollution actually is.
 A scandal.

 “Until we stop burning fossil fuels, the climate will continue to warm and heat waves will become more frequent and intense.
 It’s as simple as that” (Frederieke Otto, climate scientist, april 2024).